-

 § 115C‑238.35.
 Program; purpose.

-(a) Program; Purpose. – There is established the Extended Learning and Integrated Student Supports Grant Program (Program).
-Nonprofit corporations and nonprofit corporations working in collaboration with local school administrative units operating relevant programs may apply for the Program.
-The purpose of the Program is to fund high‑quality, independently validated extended learning and integrated student support service programs for at‑risk students that raise standards for student academic outcomes by focusing on the following:
+(a) Program; Purpose. – There is established the Extended Learning and Integrated Student Supports Grant Program (Extended Learning Grant Program).
+The purpose of the Extended Learning Grant Program is to fund high‑quality, independently validated extended learning and integrated student support service programs for at‑risk students that raise standards for student academic outcomes.
+Nonprofit corporations and nonprofit corporations working in collaboration with local school administrative units may apply for grants from the Extended Learning Grant Program for the operation of student programs that focus on the following:

 (1) Use of an evidence‑based model with a proven track record of success.

-(2) Inclusion of rigorous, quantitative performance measures to confirm effectiveness of the program.
+(2) Inclusion of rigorous, quantitative performance measures to confirm effectiveness of the student program.

-(3) Deployment of multiple tiered supports in schools to address student barriers to achievement, such as strategies to improve chronic absenteeism, antisocial behaviors, academic growth, and enhancement of parent and family engagement.
+(3) Deployment of multitiered systems of support in schools to address student barriers to achievement, such as strategies to improve chronic absenteeism, antisocial behaviors, academic growth, and enhancement of parent and family engagement.

 (4) Alignment with State performance measures, student academic goals, and the North Carolina Standard Course of Study.

-(5) Prioritization in programs to integrate clear academic content, in particular, science, technology, engineering, and mathematics (STEM) learning opportunities or reading development and proficiency instruction.
+(5) Prioritization of student programs that integrate clear academic content, in particular, science, technology, engineering, and mathematics (STEM) learning opportunities or reading development and proficiency instruction.

 (6) Minimization of student class size when providing instruction or instructional supports and interventions.